 Treatments to fight termites come in several forms, from liquids applied to the soil to termite baits and even building materials that are built to repel these pests.
 These types of treatments are regulated by the federal government and can only be used by a licensed professional.

 With proper inspection and some planning, you can help make your home and other structures less attractive to termites.
 If they do find a place to nest, don’t fret.
-A licensed pest control professional can assess the threat, treat the problem and then work with you to set up a maintenance plan that will keep termites from returning in the years to come.
+A licensed pest control exterminator can assess the threat, treat the problem and then work with you to set up a maintenance plan that will keep termites from returning in the years to come.

 ABC Can Help With All of Your Pest Problems